nirv-ai/docs/consul/README.md

 # ^ check how we set the servers DNS_TOKEN and HTTP_TOKEN via bootstrap.sh and /.env
 # ^^ TODO: automate setting .env of all consul containers to appropriate tokens
 ## >>> docker log from [WARN] agent: ...blocked by acls... --> to agent: synced node info
-script.consul.sh set server-tokens
+# script.consul.sh set server-tokens
+script.consul.sh sync-envs

-script.consul.sh get nodes` > every node should have a taggedAddress, else ACLs/tokens/wtf arent setup properely
+# every node should have a taggedAddress, else ACLs/tokens/wtf arent setup properely
-# exec into any consul enabled container, and confirm  `consul members`
-### ADR: this is an ideal use-case for multi-app containers
-# update docker images to include binary (see proxy for ubuntu, vault for alpine)
-script.consul.sh sync-confs` push configs > to server & service(s) app dirs
+script.consul.sh get nodes
+script.consul.sh sync-confs

 # in the docker .env for all serv[ers,ices]: set vars HTTP/DNS tokens vars, see bootstrap.sh files
 # ^ set CONSUL_HTTP_TOKEN=$(script.consul.sh get service-token svc-name) # TODO: move to docker secret
 # ^ TODO: create a token specifically for connect and dont reuse the same agent token